ssh [email protected]_ip

 # chown apache: -R /var/www/html/owa/

 Now open your favorite web browser and navigate to http://your_domain.com to finish the OWA installation.
 You will be welcomed by a page as shown in the image below.

 Click on ‘Let’s Get Started‘.
 Enter the Site Domain, your email address and the password which will be valid for the admin user.
 Click on ‘Continue‘.

 You will get a ‘Success!
 That’s It.
 Installation is Complete‘ message.
 Next, click on ‘Login and generate a site tracker‘

 Congratulations.
 If you followed the tutorial closely you now have a working Open Web Analytics installation that you can use to track your websites.
 You may want to check OWA documentation for more info on the software features, framework etc…

-Of course you don’t have to do any of this if you use one of our Linux VPS Hosting services, in which case you can simply ask our expert Linux admins to install OWA for you.
+Of course you don’t have to Install Open Web Analytic on CentOS 7, if you use one of our Linux VPS Hosting services, in which case you can simply ask our expert Linux admins to Install Open Web Analytic on CentOS 7, for you.
 They are available 24×7 and will take care of your request immediately.